What Should You Do If Accused of Burglary?

 Fighting the Case or Negotiating with the Prosecutor?

 The first thing you have to decide is whether or not you can defend the case or whether it's a situation where your attorney is trying to mitigate the case, get a lesser charge, or keep you out of jail or prison.
 What I have you do is come in.
-We sit down and go over all of the facts and details.
+We sit down and review all the facts and details.
 I encourage you to be honest about what happened and:

 • I'm also going to have to look at the police report to see what the police are claiming happened;